Yin-HJ/trcirit/README.md

 file5.raw    Disease3    1(if exists)
 file6.raw    Disease3    2(if exists)
 ```
-- This file needs to be strictly tab-delimited
+- This file needs to be tab, comma, or space-delimited

 Configuration file